uonafya/jphes-docs/source/approval.rst

 Fig -Data Set report to approve.

-.. note:: Once a Data Set is approved no updates can be done on the data.
+.. note:: Once a data set report for a specified period is approved no updates can be done on the data.
+To make updates the data set report should be unapproved first.